top of page

 Logic (7-8)

 The Logic stage builds upon the Grammar stage.
 The goal is to equip students with the critical thinking skills necessary to recognize sound arguments and ideas, and to detect and correct fallacious ones.
-This stage addresses the questions of how and why.
-Instructors focus on showing students how to ask the right questions and think through the implications of their ideas.
-Classroom time is spent on discussion and small group work, including the Socratic method (critical thinking questions) to help students refine their ideas.
+This stage addresses the questions of how and why across all subjects.

 Christian Studies